Skip to main content

 Types of access keys

-Access Keys fall into two categories based on how they are created: Static keys are created using Cloud Console tokens and are intended for development, testing, and manual operations:
+Access Keys fall into two categories based on creation method: Static keys come from Cloud Console tokens and are intended for development, testing, and manual operations:

-• Permanent keys: Do not expire.
+• Permanent keys: Don’t expire.
 Require manual rotation.

 • Temporary keys: Expire after a set duration of up to 12 hours.

-WIF keys are created using Workload Identity Federation and are intended for production workloads.
-They are always ephemeral and never need to be stored or rotated:
+WIF keys come from Workload Identity Federation and are intended for production workloads.
+They’re always ephemeral and never need to be stored or rotated:

 • OIDC-generated keys: 15-minute lifespan, automatically refreshed by your application.

-• SAML-generated keys: Up to 12-hour lifespan, automatically refreshed via SAML assertion exchange.
+• SAML-generated keys: Up to 12-hour lifespan, automatically refreshed through SAML assertion exchange.

 For production environments, use Workload Identity Federation for automated, secure key management.
 For less sensitive operations or for testing, you can use access keys created with Cloud Console tokens.